Catherine Rhatigan Sligo, Ireland, Harp

 Isabelle Hauser Zug, Stories

-Through her psychological background Isabelle Hauser soon learned the importance of stories and fairytales for human development and was able to recognise the importance of storytelling for companies internally as well as externally through her main job at a renowned Swiss enterprise.
-During her stay with the professional storyteller Liz Weir in Northern Ireland which lastet for several months, Isabelle Hauser learned the art of storytelling.
+Through her psychological background Isabelle Hauser learned the importance of stories and fairytales for human development and was able to recognise the importance of storytelling for companies internally as well as externally through her main job at a renowned Swiss enterprise.
+During her stay with the professional storyteller Liz Weir in Northern Ireland which lasted for several months, Isabelle Hauser learned the art of storytelling.
 Ever since she has been performing at public and private events, for example the Zuger Märlisunntig, in museums, at book vernissages, birthdays and school workshops.
+She has performed in Ireland, Switzerland and Austria with The Celtic Fragment, and most recently in Dubai, March 2020.
+She tells in stories in English, German and Swiss German.